SmartBear/swagger4j/README.md

 * Support for DataModels / DataTypes
 * Support for sending API requests based on Swagger Operations
+* Format detection based on file content instead of extension
-* Anything else you might come up with
+* Anything else you might come up with!

 ### Release History